- Noun (le nom): Names a person, place, thing, or idea. Nouns have gender (masculine or feminine) and number (singular or plural).

 - Interjections

-French interjections are short, expressive words or phrases that convey emotions, reactions, or spontaneous feelings.
-They are not grammatically connected to other parts of the sentence and often mirror the function of interjections in English.
+Interjections are short, expressive words or sounds in French that convey emotions or reactions.
+They are isolated exclamations and are not grammatically connected to other parts of a sentence.